All Blog Posts

 If your developers don’t mention design sprints?

 Houston we have a problem!
-Just accepting what you tell them is a major red flag, they should always be testing, challenging and adapting the app’s designs based on feedback from real users
+Just accepting what you tell them is a major red flag, they should always be testing, challenging and adapting the app’s designs based on feedback from real users.

-Development time and validating your idea
+Development time

 Six to twelve weeks.